 - Tooltip values

-To enable inline debugging, in the Debug window, click Settings and select the checkbox for Show Values Inline.
+To enable inline debugging, in the Debug window, click Settings and select Show Values Inline.

-Android Studio provides performance profilers so you can more easily track your app’s memory and CPU usage, find deallocated objects, locate memory leaks, optimize graphics performance, and analyze network requests.
-With your app running on a device or emulator, open the Android Profiler tab.
+Android Studio provides performance profilers so you can easily track your app’s memory and CPU usage, find deallocated objects, locate memory leaks, optimize graphics performance, and analyze network requests.

-For more information about performance profilers, see Performance profiling tools.
+For more information about performance profilers, see Profile your app performance.

-For more information about working with heap dumps, see Inspect the heap and allocations.
+For more information about working with heap dumps, see Capture a heap dump.

-You can use Memory Profiler to track memory allocation and watch where objects are being allocated when you perform certain actions.
-Knowing these allocations enables you to optimize your app’s performance and memory use by adjusting the method calls related to those actions.
+Use Memory Profiler to track memory allocation and watch where objects are being allocated when you perform certain actions.
+These allocations help you optimize your app’s performance and memory use by adjusting the method calls related to those actions.

-For information about tracking and analyzing allocations, see Inspect the heap and allocations.
+For information about tracking and analyzing allocations, see View memory allocations.

 Data file access

-.hprof files to convert them to the standard
+- Right-click any HPROF files to convert them to the standard.

-Whenever you compile your program, Android Studio automatically runs configured Lint and other IDE inspections to help you easily identify and correct problems with the structural quality of your code.
+Whenever you compile your program, Android Studio automatically runs configured lint checks and other IDE inspections to help you easily identify and correct problems with the structural quality of your code.

-In addition to Lint checks, Android Studio also performs IntelliJ code inspections and validates annotations to streamline your coding workflow.
+In addition to lint checks, Android Studio performs IntelliJ code inspections and validates annotations to streamline your coding workflow.